r4yan2/kittens/README.md

 ## Top-N recommendations

-* Basic recommendation algorithm, assign to every user the best-evaluated or the most-evaluated items
+* Basic Top-N, assign to every user the most-listened or the most-included tracks
-* The "advanced" one uses a variable shrink
-* The "ultimate" one uses a variable shrink and is feature-aware

 __Notes on top-n__